 This series will look at four examples of new and extended walls around the world.
 It will examine the lives of those who are living next to them and how their lives are impacted.
 It will also reveal the intention of the walls' designers and builders, and explore the novel and artistic ways walls are used to chronicle the past and imagine the future.

-The Walls of Shame series takes its name from John F. Kennedy's reference to the Berlin Wall in his state of the union address in 1963.
-It will examine four new walls: The one on the American-Mexican border, the West Bank wall, the Spanish fence around Ceuta, and the walls inside the city of Belfast in Northern Ireland.
+Taking its name from John F. Kennedy's reference to the Berlin Wall in his state of the union address in 1963, this series will examine four new walls: The one on the American-Mexican border, the West Bank wall, the Spanish fence around Ceuta, and the walls inside the city of Belfast in Northern Ireland.

 The city of Ceuta is the southernmost outpost of fortress Europe.
 Yet it is on mainland Africa - opposite the Straights of Gibraltar.
 It is one of the last vestiges of Spanish rule in northern Morocco.